 On a weekend, the Sai Kung waterfront is a lively stretch where teams of dragon boaters do their warm-up push-ups, groups of friends wait (im)patiently for the inevitable stragglers delaying highly anticipated junk trips, and every single dog owner is showing off their pooch.
 It’s busy, it’s loud, it’s entertaining.
 Grab a Happy Cow ice cream (or a cold craft brew) from the nearby Bottle Shop and soak in the atmosphere!
 If you’re lucky, you’ll catch a glimpse of the two famous poodles riding their own electric car (we’re not kidding).

-Let Rory Mackay from Wild Hong Kong take you on an eco-adventure tour on his home turf!
+Enlist Rory Mackay from Wild Hong Kong to take you on an eco-adventure tour on his home turf!
 On land or sea, Sai Kung’s very own wild Scotsman will take you on a trip you’re not likely to forget.
 Whether you choose to go kayaking from Pak Lap Wan or hiking to Sai Kung via Ngong Ping, this is one of our top ways to take in the beauty of the area.